Dec 2014, AutoPIPE V8i 09.06.01.10

 Details of this procedure can be found in the document referenced above.

-Note: Copy new SRC file to following folder:
+Copy / move new compiled LIB file to following folder:

 AutoPIPE v.10.01.xx.xx and higher:

 C:\ProgramData\Bentley\AutoPIPE CONNECT (folder name may be slightly different, ex. v11)